-The requirements pertaining to work experience for a CPA aspirant may differ from country to country.
-Some countries/ jurisdictions will require a minimum of 2 years of experience in public accounting while some countries/ jurisdictions are also fine with non-public accounting work experience.
-States with a tier-I system will make it mandatory for aspirants to qualify the Certified Public Accountant exam and attain the relevant experience too for obtaining the CPA certification as well as licensure.
-States with a tier-II system give the certification as soon as the student clears the CPA exam and allows him or her to fulfill relevant experience requirements after that.
+The requirements for work experience for a CPA aspirant may differ from country to country.
+Some countries/ jurisdictions will require a minimum of 2 years of public accounting experience, while some countries/ jurisdictions are also fine with non-public accounting work experience.
+States with a tier-I system will make it mandatory for aspirants to qualify for the Certified Public Accountant exam and attain the relevant experience, too, for obtaining the CPA certificate as licensure.
+States with a tier-II system give the certification as soon as the student clears the CPA exam and allows them to fulfill relevant experience requirements after that.

 The exams in CPA are conducted on the following subjects-

 - Financial Accounting and Reporting- Maximum time allotted 4 hours